-The mission is simple: Show the way for anyone who has gotten introduced to bowling through a party bowling event (birthday party, corporate event, or just friends out for a night of fun), decided that he/she likes the game of bowling, and wants to find out how to bowl seriously.
+The mission is simple: Show the way for free to anyone who has gotten introduced to bowling through a party bowling event (birthday party, corporate event, or just friends out for a night of fun), decided that he/she likes the game of bowling, and wants to find out how to bowl seriously.
 BowlingSeriously.com is non-profit.

 With the bowling industry's increased emphasis on bowling as a party activity, bowling, already the the largest participatory sport in the United States, is increasing in popularity.
 Some newer centers are even completely devoted to party bowling.
 It was one such center that drew me in a few years ago.
 But when I found I loved bowling and wanted to get better at it, I was surprised how hard it was to figure out the next steps for a beginner like me.
 There wasn't a single informational poster or brochure in the bowling center.
 When I did find information on the Internet, it was at a level far beyond mine.
 All I wanted to know were the basics of bowling seriously!

 Now that I am a Level 4 bowler myself, I want to make sure those of you who are new to bowling are not held back by the same lack of information I experienced when I was starting out.
 This website contains answers to all of the questions I struggled to get answered along the way.
 To be honest, many of the questions are questions I didn't even know to ask at the time!
 Other than providing some initial basics, this website will not teach you how bowling technique or guide you as to which bowling balls to purchase - there are many Internet sites, YouTube videos, DVDs, books, etc. easily available that can do that.
 It will, however, arm you with the basic understanding you need to navigate into the world of bowling seriously.

 About Me - Joanne Herman